What is compassion?

 Compassionate Communities Campaign

-Compassionate Austin is part of the Charter for Compassion Compassionate Communities campaign.
-There are currently 400+ compassionate communities initiatives globally and the number is growing.
+Compassionate Austin is part of the Charter for Compassion’s Compassionate Communities campaign.
+There are hundreds of compassionate communities initiatives globally and the number is growing.
 In cities and communities around the world, people are engaged in community compassionate action to address hunger, homelessness, healthcare, restorative justice, education efforts, bullying, the environment, etc.